 What is an official language?

-The term official language does not describe the language spoken by majority in a country, region, or state.
+The term official language does not describe the language spoken by the majority in a country, region, or state.
 It refers to the government or state language as it is used in judication, legislation and administration.
 Around 180 countries in the world have an official language and more than one hundred recognise more than one official language.
 However, the USA is part of neither group.

 US states with official languages

 The United States of America doesn’t have an official language on the federal level.
 They do use English as the primary language for official documents and publications, legislation, orders, regulations and rulings.
-Yet state laws govern dual-language situations and can require the printing of documents in more than one English, for example English and Spanish or even French.
+Yet state laws govern dual-language situations and can require the printing of documents in more than one English, for example, English and Spanish or even French.

 A number of states have established English as the only official language on a state level, while other states recognise English alongside native languages.
 30 US states have made English the only official language, while Hawaii recognises Hawaiian alongside English and Alaska has many official native languages.